 COTTON OR CELLULOSE?

 Watercolor paper is made of either cotton or cellulose or a combination of both.
 Always chose paper that have some percentage of cotton in it.
-The higher percentage of cotton the paper has, the better it contains the water and that means longer drying time, with is essential for watercolor painting.
-So the best choice is of cause 100 % cotton but that is also the most expensive, so if you find paper that has 25 or 50 % cotton, that is fine as well.
-Chose a paper that measure around 21 cm x 29 cm (A4).
+The higher percentage of cotton the paper has, the better it contains the water and that means longer drying time, which is essential in watercolor painting.
+So the best choice is of cause 100 % cotton but that is also the most expensive.
+If you find paper that has 25 or 50 % cotton, that is fine as well.
+For my class, please chose a paper that measure around 21 cm x 29 cm (A4).

 PAINTBRUSHES

 Good paintbrushes are essential for good results but they can also be a bit expensive.
-The good thing is that they last long if you take care of them.
+The good thing is that they last a lifetime if you take care of them.
 You should have different sizes and shapes of brushes and it’s okey to begin with synthetic paintbrushes since they are a lot cheeper.
 However you should invest in at least one natural hair watercolor paintbrush.
-The difference between synthetic and natural hair paintbrushes, is that the natural hair paintbrush can contain a lot more water, which is an important factor in your painting process.
-They are also a lot easier to work with.
-You can also get paintbrushes that are partly synthetic/ partly natural hair and they are quite fine and affordable.
-The hair that is used for watercolor pencils are typically weasel or squirrel hair
+The difference between synthetic and natural hair paintbrushes, is that the natural hair paintbrush can contain a lot more water, which is very important in your painting process and they are a lot easier to work with.
+You can also get paintbrushes that are partly synthetic/ partly natural hair and they are quite good and affordable.
+The hair that is used for watercolor paintbrushes are typically weasel or squirrel hair

 This is one of my favorite paintbrushes to use and it’s not too expensive compared to other brands.